W-symmetry, topological vertex and affine Yangian: Representations of

 with not all $\alpha_j$ vanishing.
 Multiplying this equation by $\sigma_3 u^{-k-1}$ and summing over $k$, we find

 so that $\psi_{\Lambda}(u)$ is a ratio of two polynomials,

-which is analogous to the Drinfeld polynomial studied in quantum groups.
+which is analogous to the Drinfeld polynomial studied in the theory of the quantum groups.
 In order to have $\psi_{\Lambda}(u) \to 1$ as $u \to \infty$, we need to have the same degree of the polynomials in both numerator and denominator and the same leading coefficient.
 The rank of the level $1$ Shapovalov form gives us an upper bound on this degree.
-Once we have a finite number of states at level $1$, it is easy to see by induction using the commutation relation (Y1) that there is also a finite number of states at higher levels.
+Once we have a finite number of states at level $1$, we can check by induction using the commutation relation (Y1) that there is also a finite number of states at higher levels.